Sixth Form Life

 Through the first strand, students have the opportunity to learn about and discuss a wide range of topics such as sleep and nutrition, mental health and wellbeing, drug and alcohol use, finances, relationships and safer driving.

 Well-developed independent Study Skills are crucial to success in Sixth Form because of the demanding nature of the courses.
 The second strand of tutorial provision supports students to learn about, practise and embed excellent working habits including effective evidence-based revision strategies, sensible decisions around mobile phone use when studying, and time management.
-These skills are further supported by Fiona Bennett, our full-time Study Supervisor.
+These skills are further supported by Charlotte Barker, our full-time Study Supervisor.

 As students settle into Sixth Form life, we start to introduce our Next Steps programme, which encourages students to consider a wide range of options for life after KCC Sixth Form before making their decisions.
 Through this strand, they are able to learn about and research universities (in the UK, Europe and US), apprenticeships, degree apprenticeships, school leavers’ schemes, and direct routes to employment.
 All Year 12s complete at least a week of Work Experience, but many choose to do far more by committing to regular volunteering and work experience opportunities throughout their two years with us.
 We want students to leave us with a sense of pride for what they have achieved and optimism for what lies ahead of them.
 For more information see our Next Steps page.